“How much do shutters cost?” you ask. It’s a question we get asked a lot.

 Unlike Antigua, Bermuda is a painted MDF shutter with louvres made from ABS.
 This reduces the shutter panels’ weight compared to an Antigua shutter and provides a more natural finish than Antigua.

-You have a choice of twenty-three colours in the Bermuda range with ten optional hinge colours.
+You have a choice of twelve colours in the Bermuda range with ten optional hinge colours.
 Again, there are five louvre widths to choose from.

-Fiji is made from a sustainable, stable and quick-growing timber.
-Whilst Fiji gives you a choice of twenty-three paint colours, it is also an ideal timber for a classic wood stained look.
-You have twenty-seven stain finishes to choose from.
+While Fiji gives you a choice of thirty paint colours, it is also an ideal timber for a classic wood-stained look.
+You have twenty-four stain finishes to choose from.
+Including six new OSMO colours.

 However, if you fancy something different, then Fiji also has a custom paint option.
 This means you can have your Fiji shutters finished to match your décor.
 Even if that is bright purple.